Research

 Long non-coding RNAs

 Another type of regulatory genes are long non-coding RNAs.
 This is a class of recently discovered RNA genes.
 Very little is known about what these genes do, and even less is known about their evolutionary significance.
-To get a glimpse of how the last common ancestor of animals might have used lncRNAs, we have studied their expression dynamics during cellular development in the sponge Sycon ciliatum (published in Proceedings B) and in the ichthyosporean Sphaeroforma arctica (preprint available on bioRxiv).
+To get a glimpse of how the last common ancestor of animals might have used lncRNAs, we have studied their expression dynamics during cellular development in the sponge Sycon ciliatum (published in Proceedings B) and in the ichthyosporean Sphaeroforma arctica (published in eLife).

 in situ hybridization of lncRNAs expressed in the oocytes of the sponge Sycon ciliatum.
 Photo: Jon Bråte.